 How many people are affected by ADHD?

 In the United States, approximately five percent of adults have been diagnosed with ADHD.
 Because ADHD and sleep apnea symptoms are so similar, many of these adults may have been misdiagnosed.
 Additionally, it’s not uncommon to have both sleep apnea and ADHD.
 This neuro-behavioral condition can affect any adult regardless of gender or age and can continue throughout their life.

 Fortunately, there are a variety of ways to manage sleep apnea symptoms in adults with ADHD.
 Visit our treatments page to learn more, or contact our Kerrville office at (830)-715-4484 to schedule an appointment if you feel you’ve been misdiagnosed with ADHD.

 Do adults and children with ADHD and sleep apnea receive the same treatment methods?

 For children, research suggests that removing their tonsils may help manage sleep apnea symptoms.
 However, adults and children alike have been known to benefit from a CPAP device or a custom oral appliance.
 Talk to your doctor or your child’s pediatrician to develop an effective treatment plan.

 You Can Improve Your Symptoms

 Dr. Huff at Precision Dentistry & Implants is a master at diagnosing sleep apnea.
-Throughout his years of training and education, he’s been able to determine how to help the ADHD patient through various sleep apnea treatments.
-Having a sleep disorder in addition to ADHD isn’t easy.
-With the right lifestyle modifications and treatment, our Kerrville, TX dentist can set you on a path to reducing your symptoms and achieving your most restful night ever.
+Throughout his years of training and education, he’s determined how to help our patients using a variety of sleep apnea treatments.
+Having a sleep disorder along with ADHD isn’t easy.
+Thankfully, with the right lifestyle modifications and treatment, our Kerrville, TX dentist can set you on a path to reducing your symptoms and achieving your most restful night ever.